automl/symbolic-explanations-hpo/README.md

 ### Gaussian Process Baseline

-Furthermore, the predictions of the Gaussian process model can be obtained by running:
+Furthermore, the predictions of the Gaussian process model can be obtained for a single model, hyperparameter-combination, and dataset, by running:

 ```
 python run_surrogate_explanation_hpobench.py --job_id 0